Michael2109/cobalt/README.md

 * Classes sealed by default
 * Language design pushes for a strong code structure
 * Instead of returning "void" return "this" for methods
+* Explicit return type must be defined for methods

 ###Possible Features
 * Primitives are wrapper classes